akash-network/node/_docs/design.md

 By default, a workload’s network is isolated - nothing can connect to it.
 While this is secure, it is not practical for real-world applications.
-For example, consider a simple web application: end-user browsers should have access to the web tier workload, and the web tier needs to communicate to the database workload.
+For example, consider a simple web application: end-tenant browsers should have access to the web tier workload, and the web tier needs to communicate to the database workload.
 Furthermore, the web tier may not be hosted in the same datacenter as the database.